-Hence, these brick and mortar businesses still face an uphill battle when it comes to competing with the big box superstores and online retailers.
+Hence, these brick-and-mortar businesses still face an uphill battle when it comes to competing with big-box superstores and online retailers.
 I’ve worked with many of these stores over the years to help them with their marketing and it has changed dramatically over the past 20+ years.

 If you’re one of these shop owners, however, it’s important to remember that there are things you can do to boost your sales.

 Sometimes, making a few subtle changes and adding a little bit of extra buzz around your business can be all it takes to see more sales working their way through the register.
 Below, we take a look at nine things that might help.

 Streamline Your Stock